darius522/dnr-utils/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; or `wget` for the Linux folks.

 - Alternatively, if DnR-16kHz is needed, please first download DnR-HQ locally.
-You can then downsample the dataset (either in-place or not) by cloning the [dnr-utils](https://github.com/darius522/dnr-utils) repository and running:
+You can then downsample the dataset by cloning the [dnr-utils](https://github.com/darius522/dnr-utils) repository and running:
 ```
-python dnr_utils.py --task=downsample --inplace=True
+python downsample_dnr.py --src_dir=./dnr_hq --dst_dir=./dnr_16k
 ```

 -----